20 Christmas Europe Breaks For Every Budget

 Winter in Europe doesn’t have to mean freezing temperatures.

-Valletta also gets dressed up for Christmas and NYE Celebrations creating picture-worthy reflections with lots of colours.
+Valletta also gets dressed up for Christmas and NYE Celebrations, creating picture-worthy reflections with many shades.

 Here are more reasons for you to visit Malta in Winter. <— Christmas breaks in the sun!
 I’m game for a tan and some tinsel.